Zarr core specification (version 3.0)#

 This section is non-normative and presents notes from implementers about cases that need to be carefully considered but do not strictly fall into the spec.

-Explicit vs implicit group#
+Explicit vs implicit groups#

-Care must thus be taken when erasing an array or a group if the parent needs to be converted into an explicit group.
+Care must be taken when erasing an array or a group if the parent needs to be converted into an explicit group.

 Resizing#

-In general, arrays can be resized for writable (and if necessary deletable) stores.
-In the most basic case, two scenarios can be considered, shrinking along an array dimension, or increasing its size.
+In general, arrays can be resized for writable (and, if necessary, deletable) stores.
+In the most basic case, two scenarios can be considered: shrinking along an array dimension, or increasing its size.

-When shrinking, implementations can consider to delete chunks if the store allows this, or keep them.
+When shrinking, implementations can consider whether to delete chunks if the store allows this, or keep them.
 This should either be configurable, or be communicated to the user appropriately.

 When increasing an array along a dimension, chunks may or may not have existed in the new area.
 For areas where no chunks existed previously, they implicitly have the fill value after updating the metadata, no new chunks need to be written in this case.
 Previous partial chunks will contain the fill value at the time of writing them by default.
 If there was chunk data in the new area which was not deleted when shrinking the array, this data will be shown by default.
 The latter case should be signalled to the user appropriately.
-An implementation can also allow the user to choose to delete previous data explicitly when increasing the array (by writing the fill value into partial chunks and deleting others), but this should not be the default behavior.
+An implementation can also allow the user to choose to delete previous data explicitly when increasing the array (by writing the fill value into partial chunks and deleting others), but this should not be the default behaviour.

 Comparison with Zarr v2#